You are here

 - If at the end you find you have an odd number of people or groups with two colours the same it doesn't matter.
 They can add an extra colour to their poem (if five) or have two lines about the same colour.

-- In twos or threes, depending on the number of pupils you have, they take a sheet of card and stick their objects on to it.
-It should obviously be the same colour.
+- In the next class, put students who were allocated the same colour in pairs or threes, depending on the number of pupils you have.
+Give each pair or three a sheet of card of that colour and ask them to stick their objects on to it.

 - Demonstrate this first so that they know to leave enough room and to do one object at a time.
 If they don't know the name of an object they first ask their group, then they can ask another group, then they can ask you.

-- Bind the book when finished and refer to in future classes as the class colour dictionary.
+- Staple or bind the pages with ribbon to make a book and refer to it in future classes as the class colour dictionary.

 This lesson plan is based on one that previously appeared on the French CIEP (Centre International d'Etudes Pédagogiques) website.